- Car Reviews

 Tell me more about the underpinnings…

 The powertrain is a low-cost solution, with a retuned version of the previous-gen Aygo’s 1.0-litre three-cylinder connected to either a five-speed manual or a small CVT gearbox.
 Despite the 11mm suspension hike it’s front-wheel drive only, though.
 No Fiat Panda 4x4 or Suzuki Ignis AllGrip rival here.
-Shame.
-Toyota wants the rise to help with potholed city streets and to improve visibility.
+Toyota wants the rise to help with potholed city streets and to improve visibility, rather than creating a go-to ski chalet runaround.

 Does this mean it’ll be more expensive than the old Aygo?

-Prices for the X will start at £14,795 in the UK, which is just under £1,000 more than a base-spec Aygo hatch would have set you back.
+Prices for the X start at over £15,400, which is just under £2,000 more than a base-spec Aygo hatch would have set you back.
 You’ll get more kit spec-for-spec, though, and Toyota says that because of the current crossover craze residuals will be higher, meaning monthly payments can be similar to that of the outgoing Aygo.
-Very sensible.
+So, if you're under the age of 40 you might stand a chance of being able to buy one before a house.
+Imagine that.

 Our choice from the range